🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“± Mobile Network Coverage + 7.0 -- 20 Good mobile coverage in the main town and beach areas, with 4G generally reliable, but weaker in more remote spots.
-Comparable to Benin City but slightly better.
+πŸ“± Mobile Network Coverage + 7.0 -- 20 Good 4G LTE coverage in Cabarete, especially near the beach and town center, but can be spotty in more remote areas.
+Comparable to other Caribbean tourist towns.

-⚑ Power Grid Reliability + 5.0 -- 15 Power outages are common, especially during storms or high wind, but generally restored quickly.
-Slightly worse than Bohol's average stability.
+⚑ Power Grid Reliability + 5.0 -- 15 Frequent short outages are common, especially during storms or high demand.
+Some accommodations have backup generators, but grid reliability is below developed-world standards.

 βš–οΈ LEGAL & ADMINISTRATIVE